mtj0928/key-value-storage/README.md

 If you specify `Optional` to the type of KeyDefinition like `lastLaunchDate`, you can emit the default value.

 ### Custom Type Support
-You can store and read your custom type by making the type conform to `KeyValueStorageValue` If your type is `RawRepresentable`, it's enough to add the conformance.
+You can store and read your custom type by making the type conform to `KeyValueStorageValue`.
+If your type is `RawRepresentable`, it's enough to add the conformance.
 ```swift
 enum Fruit: Int, KeyValueStorageValue {